Get some direction with this Whole food Sea Market sample business plan

 Greengrocers can also offer personalised service such as a delivery service, taking orders over the phone, by email or through websites or Sms’s.
 They can also supply local restaurants, guesthouses, and coffee shops in the area.

 The first step to take when starting any business is to prepare a business plan.
 This will help you understand the business process.
 There are various points that you must think carefully about.
-This sample business plan for a Whole food Sea Market may give you some pointers as a start.

-1. Can a small wholesaler compete?
+Can a small wholesaler compete?

 To be successful you need a strong interest and a good knowledge of fresh fruit and vegetables – so that you know what is in season, the shelf life of different produce, ripening times, how to identify freshness and quality.